OJVELEZ/ApiRest/Readme Introduction.txt

 		 https://www.linkedin.com/in/ojvelez/

 	All the URL's are URI's
 	But not all URI's are URL's

 SIX CONTRAINTS OF REST

-	1-Client-server architecture
+	1-CLIENT-SERVER architecture
 		Client manage the UI
 		Server manage data storage
 		Rest server
 			Client1
 			Client2
 			Client3

-		Serves the data without worry and know about the technologies of the client

-		In conclusion, we have a complete separation between the content (data) and it's presentation and interaction
+		Serves the data without worry and know about the technologies of the client In conclusion, we have a complete separation between the content (data) and it's presentation and interaction

-	2-Statelessness
+	2-STATELESSNESS
 		No client context or informacion, aka State, can be stored on the server between request (only if the client asks for it) Stateless
-		The client is responsible for keeping track its own session state All requests sent from a client must be self-contained and complete
+		The client is responsible for keeping track its own session state All requests sent from a client must be self-contained and complete Client

-		Client
 			Server here it's state 1 give me state 2
 		Server:
 			I don't care, here the state you want
 		The server can store information in database or others of the data sended by the client for an specific time For example:
 			The client ask to the server to store an authentication token for a set period of time To allow authentication requests

-	3-Cacheability
+	3-CACHEABILITY
-		All REST responses must be clearly marked as cacheable or not cacheable

-		The server deliver the data and marked it as cacheable or not
+		All REST responses must be clearly marked as cacheable or not cacheable The server deliver the data and marked it as cacheable or not
 			Server: Keep it for 5 days and after forget it
 			Client: ok

-	4-Layered systems
+	4-LAYERED SYSTEMS
-		The system must be designed so the client cannot know and shouldn't care whete it's connected directly to the server or to an intermediary like a CDN, mirror, ELB, API Gateway, etc

-		Ensures scalability and improves the security overall
+		The system must be designed so the client cannot know and shouldn't care whete it's connected directly to the server or to an intermediary like a CDN, mirror, ELB, API Gateway, etc Ensures scalability and improves the security overall

-	5-Code on demand
+	5-CODE ON DEMAND
 		Servers are allowed to transfer executable code like javascript and compiled componentes to clients It's an uncommon use
 		Server provides source code to the client and the client executes it

-	6-Uniform interface
-		6.1-Resource identification in request
+	6-UNIFORM INTERFACE
+		6.1-RESOURCE IDENTIFICATION IN REQUEST
 			Must use URI
 			The URI request must specify what resource it is looking for And what format the reponse should use
 				Client:
 					Give me post #4 in Json Format
 				Server:
 					Here you go

-		6.2-Resource manipulation through representations
+		6.2-RESOURCE MANIPULATION THROUGH REPRESENTATIONS
 			Once a client has a representation of a resource, it can modify or delete the resource

-		6.3-Self-descriptive messages
+		6.3-SELF-DESCRIPTIVE MESSAGES
 			Sending a receiveing data, each representation must describe its own data format

-		6.4-Hypermedia as the engine of application state Once a client has access to a REST services it should be able to discover all available resources and methods through the hyperlinks provided With every returned resource, the service should describe the resources and methods available GET,PUT,PATCH
+		6.4-HYPERMEDIA AS THE ENGINE OF APPLICATION STATE Once a client has access to a REST services it should be able to discover all available resources and methods through the hyperlinks provided With every returned resource, the service should describe the resources and methods available GET,PUT,PATCH

-Rest don't depends of HTTP, however, most of the services use this protocol, for example the Restful It's possible to create a rest service using ftp or smtp HTTP -> RESTful API
+Rest doesn't depends of HTTP, however, most of the services use this protocol, for example the Restful It's possible to create a rest service using ftp or smtp HTTP -> RESTful API
 	Service using Http